valboz/VBBinaryLensing/docs/BinaryLenses.md

 printf("Binary lens Magnification = %lf\n", Mag); // Output should be 18.28....
 ```

-By default the `BinaryMag2` works with uniform-brightness sources.
+By default the `BinaryMag2` function works with uniform-brightness sources.
 Any possible Limb Darkening laws can be implemented in VBBinaryLensing, as shown in the [next section](LimbDarkening.md) of the documentation.

 The `BinaryMag2` function has a quite complicated flow that optimizes the calculation according to several tests.
 Users interested to discover more about its internal structure are invited to read until the end of this documentation.